JuliaPerf/LIKWID.jl/README.md

 ------------

-First install `likwid` following https://github.com/RRZE-HPC/likwid#download-build-and-install, and then use the Julia package manger to install `]add https://github.com/JuliaPerf/LIKWID.jl`.
+First install `likwid` following https://github.com/RRZE-HPC/likwid#download-build-and-install, and then use the Julia package manger to install `]add LIKWID`.

 Example
 -------